 Fold Out graphics should not exceed 51 Picas High (width on foldouts is not important).
 (Paper only)

+PNG graphics will not run with the Air Force software utilized to parse SGML files.

+Avoid creating art as PNG and saving in various formats which will fail.

+Compatible with the current government software and viewers.

 Encapsulated Post Script (EPS):

-Raster based images will not be saved as EPS but will be saved as TIFF images.
+Raster based images will not be saved as EPS.

 EPS files shall not be a mix of vector and raster images.
-Vector based images shall be saved as EPS.

-Vector based images saved as EPS will include illustrations containing both vector and raster images.
+Vector only.

 Any source data (photos used for tracing etc.); used in aiding of creation of EPS (templates, etc.) will be deleted from illustration prior to saving/exporting.